 After I clicked on OK, I selected the two views that I created.

 Creating a burndown chart

-As part of the sprint review dashboard, I decided to create two pages.
-One to represent a burndown chart and the other to show a dynamic dashboard of all the backlog items worked on.
+As part of the sprint review dashboard, I decided to create two pages in a Power BI report.
+One to represent a burndown chart and the other to show a dynamic page showing all the backlog items worked on.

 In reality, you can extend this by adding other things like a velocity chart.
 In addition, you can show a pie chart of all the items based on their different tags.

 Right at the start I renamed the page to show what it was going to show.
 In my case, it was bad burndown for reasons that will be clear to a lot of people who work with Scrum.